theAfish/AtomWorldBench/README.md

 > *"Forget the messy details, I just need a model that can play Lego with atoms."* ⚛️🤖

+Please refer to v1 branch for the codebase corresponding to the paper: https://arxiv.org/abs/2510.04704.

+This branch contains the latest updates and new features with improved benchmark formulations.

 ---

 ## Table of Contents